 According to the National Institute on Drug Abuse, there are more than twenty-three and a half million Americans over the age of eleven who are struggling with drug or alcohol addiction and need rehabilitation treatment.
-Regrettably, many individuals who do receive treatment for addiction and advance on to recovery, end up relapsing which is not uncommon.
-In any case, this brings us to the question, “While in recovery, is a relapse inevitable or preventable?”
+Regrettably, many individuals who do receive treatment for substance abuse and advance on to recovery, end up relapsing which is not uncommon.
+In any case, this brings us to the question, “While in recovery, is relapse inevitable or preventable?”
 Many individuals feel that it is inevitable that they will relapse after drug or alcohol addiction treatment.
-It is easy for individuals to relapse, but it is not inevitable.
-You can prevent a relapse from occurring.
+It is easy for people to relapse, but it is not inevitable.
+You can prevent it from occurring.

 Why do People Turn to Drugs or Alcohol?

-Individuals have their own very specific reasons for turning to drug or alcohol use, or for continuing their substance abuse indefinitely.
+Individuals have their particular reasons for turning to drug or alcohol use, or for continuing their substance abuse indefinitely.
 What they do have in common, though, is extensive physical, mental, and spiritual causes and effects of drug use.
 These causes and effects of drug use are the reason individuals participate in rehabilitation treatment.

-Of course, the goal of any rehab treatment program is to help an individual thoroughly address all of the aspects of addiction so that they are able to move forward into a healthier, happier future.
-However, the success of a rehab treatment program is largely dependent upon the individual’s own determination and persistence on the road to recovery.
-But some individuals wonder if true and lasting recovery is actually possible, or is a future relapse inevitable or preventable?
+Of course, the goal of any rehab treatment program is to help an individual thoroughly address all of the aspects of addiction so that they can move forward into a healthier, happier future.
+However, the success of a rehab treatment program is largely dependent upon the individual’s determination and persistence on the road to recovery.
+But some individuals wonder if real and lasting recovery is possible, or is relapse inevitable?

 It may be true that initial drug use begins as a choice.
 It may also be true that drug dependence and addiction is a compulsion over which the individual feels they have no control.
-However, the bottom line is that if an individual thoroughly addresses every single cause and effect of their drug use and gains the life skills they need in order to move smoothly into a sober future, a relapse is entirely preventable.
+However, the bottom line is that if a person thoroughly addresses every single cause and effect of their drug use and gains the life skills they need to move smoothly into a sober future, a relapse is entirely preventable.

-In the case of the building fire, most wise individuals would seek to determine the cause of the fire, repair all the damages, and learn the skills necessary to prevent it ever occurring again.
-This is precisely what an individual needs to do in order to prevent a relapse from occurring.
+In the case of the building fire, most rational individuals would seek to determine the cause of the fire, repair all the damages, and learn the skills necessary to prevent it ever occurring again.
+This is what an individual needs to do to prevent a relapse from occurring.
 They also can watch for signs of a potential relapse, and then take action to stop it in its tracks.
 For example, they may be showing signs such as: